linenoise/portfolio/README.md

 ![Danne Stayksal](http://danne.stayskal.com/images/logo.png)

-Unless otherwise noted, all content on this site is © 1998-2014 Danne Stayskal and available to you under the [Creative Commons BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/us/) license.
-All exceptions to this license are noted in [the colophon for this site](https://github.com/linenoise/portfolio/blob/master/content/colophon.html)
+Unless otherwise noted, all content on this site is copyright © 1998-2016 Danne Stayskal and available to you under the [Creative Commons BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/us/) license.
+All exceptions to this license are noted in [the colophon for this site](https://github.com/linenoise/portfolio/blob/master/content/colophon.html).